 Ceylon has a somewhat more expressive system of generic type constraints with a cleaner, more regular syntax.
 The syntax for declaring constraints on a type parameter looks very similar to a class or interface declaration.
-Ceylon supports upper bound type constraints and also enumerated bounds.
+A type parameter may have upper bound type constraints or even enumerated bounds.

 '''

 interface Producer<out Value, in Rate>

 given Value satisfies Object

-given Rate of Float|Decimal { ... }
+given Rate of Float | Decimal { ... }

 '''